ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 }
 ```

-Next, we’ll install Gulp at the theme project as `devDependencies`:
+Next, we’ll install Gulp as `devDependencies`:

 ```
 npm install gulp --save-dev
 ```

-A `node_modules` directory is now created in the theme directory contains all the Gulp source files, and `package.json` file has been updated to include Gulp as a dev dependency.
+A `node_modules` directory is now created inside the theme contains all the Gulp source files, and `package.json` file has been updated to include Gulp as a development dependency.

 Some Gulp tasks like [gulp-autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) require ES6-style Promises support, so we can install the [es6-promise](https://github.com/jakearchibald/es6-promise) polyfill, and then require it at the top of the `gulpfile.js` as we will do next.